A Bible Study by Jack Kelley

 In 2 Cor.
 11:14 Paul said that Satan masquerades as an angel of light.
 This tells us that in appearing as Lucifer, Satan is not revealing his true nature, but merely the counterfeit facade he uses to deceive mankind.

-But first man will have to win his freedom from the evil Adonai (Hebrew for Lord) who has been holding him back, and that’s really what the End of the Age is all about.
-Mankind is finally ready for an all out effort to defeat Adonai and wipe out His followers, and under Lucifer’s direction and control success is assured.
-In other words, it’s not Jesus who came to be the Savior of mankind, it’s Lucifer.
+But first man will have to win his freedom from the evil Adonai (Hebrew for Lord) who has been holding him back, and this is really what the End of the Age is all about.
+Under Lucifer’s direction and control, mankind will be convinced he’s finally ready for an all out effort to defeat Adonai, wipe out His followers, and bring lasting peace to the world.
+In other words, it’s not Jesus who came to be the Savior of mankind, it’s Lucifer, the angel of light.

 This is not a new idea.
 As we saw, it was first presented in the Garden (Genesis 3:4-5).
 It’s also the motivating force behind Psalm 2:1-3, which we’ve looked at before.